lwjglgamedev/zvk/bookcontents/chapter-10/chapter-10.md

 };
 ```

 The `VkImage` attributes need also to be modified.
-We no longer will ned keep track of the allocated memory but we will need to keep an
+We no longer will need keep track of the allocated memory but we will need to keep an
 allocation handle, as in the case of the `VkBuffer` struct.

 ```zig